Avaq/jQuery-Postpone/README.markdown

 ### Easy access

-Use the <code>this</code> keyword to reference the timeout(/promise) object from inside a callback funtion.
+Use the `this` keyword to reference the timeout(/promise) object from inside a callback funtion.
 This allows for the chaining of callbacks and triggers without ever having to put the object in a variable.

 ```javascript